osspeak/lichess-osspeak/readme.md

 After completing setup step two, Lichess will add an input form to games that reads SAN (Nc3) or UCI (b1c3) and automatically makes the move in the game. lichess-osspeak functions by translating speech into keypresses.
 Notation for captures, checks, checkmates, and '=' for promotion are ignored.
 The text is treated as case-insensitive. ![move input](images/move-input.png)

-Note that lichess does not autofocus this field when a new game starts.
+Note that Lichess does not autofocus this field when a new game starts.
 Use one of the extensions in setup step 3 to do this in a hands-free way.

 ### Sample Commands
 * `eureka four` -- pawn to e4